 1. The VAE server sends the set PC5 parameters request to the VAE client with the information of the PC5 parameters.
 The PC5 parameters information are specified in subclause 4.4.1.1.2 in 3GPP TS 23.285 [5].
 This message can be sent via unicast or multicast.

 2. Upon receiving the set PC5 parameters request, the VAE client stores the received PC5 parameters in the V2X UE.

 3. The VAE client provides an acknowledgement by sending the set PC5 parameters response to the VAE server.

-9.8 Location management

-9.8.1 General

-The VAE capabilities provides support for location management (e.g. network location of UEs) for V2X services.
-Location information of V2X UEs shall be provided by the location management client to the location management server.
-The location information reporting triggers are based on the location reporting configuration.
-Different types of location information can be provided.
-The VAE capabilities also support the location information from the underlying 3GPP network via T8 reference point.

-9.8.2 Information flows

-9.8.2.1 Location reporting configuration request

-Table 9.8.2.1-1 describes the information flow from the location management server to the location management client for the location reporting configuration.
-This information flow may be sent individually addressed or group addressed on unicast or multicast.

-Table 9.8.2.1-1: Location reporting configuration
+9.